fs3cs0ciety/fs3cs0ciety.github.io/_posts/2025-01-30-PicoCTF-Reverse_cipher.md

 ![screenshot_30012025_231146](https://github.com/user-attachments/assets/87927ced-9045-4bfd-8e64-e3b24c36e2aa)

 * Nice we see two comparisons right off the bat, `if (flag_file == 0)` and `if (rev_file == 0)`.
+* We can see that the cipher is happening inside of the second `for` loop.

 ### The Cipher Logic